ShahwarYasir/transformer-from-scratch/README.md

-# Transformer from Scratch — "Attention Is All You Need"
+# Transformer from Scratch: "Attention Is All You Need"

 A from-scratch PyTorch reimplementation of the Transformer architecture from Vaswani et al., 2017 ("Attention Is All You Need"), trained on Multi30k